 - Contributory benefits (maternity benefit, parental benefit, unemployment insurance benefit) are subject to income tax. - The duration of parental benefit is dependent on the duration of maternity benefit. - The duration of unemployment allowance is dependent on the duration of unemployment insurance benefit. - On behalf of the recipients of unemployment benefits and family benefits (childcare benefits, parental benefits) social insurance contributions are paid by the government (either for health care or pensions or both). - An income tax allowance for self-employment income from agriculture also applies to the tax base for self-employed social insurance contributions. - Employee and self-employed social insurance contributions are deductible from the income tax base.
 Employee SIC both from the tax base for withholding and final income tax, self-employed SIC only from the latter. - The subsistence benefit and the needs-based family benefit depend on income net of employee SIC and withholding income tax.
-Most of benefits are also included in the means-test. - The upper limit of annual refund to low-paid employees is a final liability of income tax and although the benefit itself is not taxable, it is considered included in the means-test for the subsistence benefit and needs-based family benefit.
+Most of benefits are also included in the means-test. - The upper limit of annual refund to low-paid employees is a final liability of income tax and although the benefit itself is not taxable, it is considered included in the means-test for the subsistence benefit and needs-based family benefit. - COVID-19 policies are not included in the baseline and they only work when labour market transitions (TransLMA) are switched on (more information could be found in the sub-section 2.5.14).

-Table 2.3.
-EUROMOD spine: order of simulation
+Table 2.4.
+EUROMOD spine: order of simulation [2018-2021]